gitworkflows/devpod/memory-bank/components/ide-proxy.md

 The IDE Proxy is typically used to:
 1. Serve IDE logos for the dashboard UI
-2. Provide downloadable binaries for Gitpod Local Companion
+2. Provide downloadable binaries for Devpod Local Companion
 3. Proxy requests to blobserve for IDE-related content
 4. Serve VS Code marketplace extension information
 5. Collect and expose IDE usage metrics